CoinFabrik/scout-soroban-examples/payment-channel/README.md

 2. **Making an Initial Payment**: Deposit funds into the payment channel by sending the desired amount to the contract.

-3. **Partial Fund Withdrawal**: Make partial withdrawals of funds using the withdraw function, providing the desired amount and corresponding digital signature.
+3. **Partial Fund Withdrawal**: Make partial withdrawals of funds using the withdraw function.

-4. **Closing the Payment Channel**: Close the channel and receive the remaining funds using the `close()` function and providing the desired amount and corresponding digital signature.
+4. **Closing the Payment Channel**: Close the channel and receive the remaining funds using the `close()` function and providing the desired amount.

  **Set Expiration**: The sender can set an expiration time for the channel using the `set_expiration()` function if desired.